Mimetic-Metric-Torsion with induced Axial mode and Phantom barrier crossing: Conclusion

 On the whole, we have seen some really appealing outcomes of our entire program of extending the basic MMT formalism of Paper\,1.
-Not only that it consolidates the tantalizing picture of a geometrically unified dark sector we have had therein, but also discerns a viable admittance of the cosmic super-acceleration, or the phantom phase, without any impending danger of dealing with a ghost-like entity.
+Not only that it consolidates the tantalizing picture of a geometrically unified dark sector we have had therein, but also discerns the viability of the cosmic super-acceleration, or the phantom phase, without any impending danger of dealing with a ghost-like entity.
 This may nonetheless be counted towards the robustness of the emergent cosmological model, since after all, from a purely theoretical standpoint, a provision for the phantom barrier crossing is desirable on account of the flexibility thus comprehended while making statistical estimations of the model parameters using the observational data.
-Nevertheless, apart from the technical difficulties the extreme mildness of the cosmic super-acceleration may pose in its detection with the current generation of observational probes, there remain several issues to be pondered on.
-For instance, (i) can there be any obvious way of realizing the $\f$-coupling with torsion, with or without the involvement of the Holst term? (ii) would that be perceptible via the Hilbert-Palatini formulation of the mimetic gravity theory? (iii) how would the magnitude of the super-acceleration be affected if there be a constraint more complicated than (\ref{PMT-id})? (iv) can that constraint be imposed automatically (i.e. without the aid of a Lagrange multiplier) via some mechanism? (v) what is status of the gradient instability and how can we cope with that in the context of MMT gravity?
-Attempts of addressing to some of these are currently underway, and we hope to report them soon.